 ProPlate’s dedicated new product development team supports new projects from concept through commericialization through our proven process roadmap, further expanding our Plating Methods.

 Racking & Wiring Fixture Methods

-Racking or wiring are methods of grouping individual parts together with electrical continuity so that the individual parts can be plated as a group.
-This facilitates increased productivity and lower pricing than individually electroplating the same parts.
-Depending on the size of individual parts, the quantities involved and the shape of the part, we will make a recommendation for racking or wiring.
+Racking & wiring are methods of fixturing parts with electrical continuity so that the individual components can be plated with a rack plating process tool.
+Depending on the size of individual parts, geometry, and plating requirements, ProPlate® will provide consulting recommendations for racking or wiring.

 Electroplating requires each part to make electrical contact with a power supply.
 The point of electrical contact often results in a plating void in this localized area.
 When required, ProPlate® engineers electroplating racks and custom fixtures and develops unique plating methods to reduce or eliminate contact voids.
 ProPlate® provides expert consultation to ensure functional plating requirements are met for each unique design challenge.
 Our process development engineering team works to produce consistent plating outcomes for critical projects.

 ProPlate® offers complete barrel plating services for Gold, Silver, Rhodium, Palladium, Platinum, Palladium-Nickel 80/20 alloy, Nickel, and Copper.
 The term “barrel plating” encompasses a diverse set of process fixtures used in the metal finishing of various components.
 ProPlate® develops proprietary methods of electroplating small to medium-sized parts in large batches to maximize processing productivity.

 Various part geometries, each with unique processing and handling requirements, drive the need for ProPlate® to innovate standard electroplating techniques.
 Barrel plating is a very productive electroplating method and dynamic process.
 Components with complex geometries or components prone to damage easily cannot be barrel plated; instead, rack or wire fixturing methods are an appropriate approach.